 Things to do in Flores

 What to do in Flores Nusa Tenggara

-One of the lesser-visited places in Indonesia is the island of Flores, but many may know this place as Komodo, due to Komodo Island being part of Flores, East Nusa Tenggara in Indonesia.
+One of the lesser-visited places in Indonesia is the island of Flores.
+Still, many may know this place as Komodo because Komodo Island is part of Flores, East Nusa Tenggara in Indonesia.

+Things to do in Flores